Jassan-Git/Global-Super-Store-Excel-Project/README.md

 ---

+## Actionable Insights

+Based on the analysis, the following actions are recommended to optimize sales and profitability:

+### Customer-Related Actions:
+1. **Focus on High-Frequency Customers:**
+   - Implement loyalty programs or exclusive offers to retain and further engage high-frequency customers, who contribute 78% of the revenue.
+2. **Engage Low-Frequency Customers:**
+   - Offer targeted promotions or discounts to low-frequency customers to increase their purchase frequency and contribution to revenue.
+3. **Geographical Expansion:**
+   - Strengthen operations in countries like **France, Mexico, and Australia**, which have significant customer bases but lower order volumes compared to the United States.

+### Product-Related Actions:
+1. **Promote Top Profit-Making Products:**
+   - Increase marketing efforts for consistently profitable products like **Copiers** and **Phones**.
+2. **Address Delivery Delays:**
+   - Optimize logistics in regions like **Central, South, North, and EMEA** to reduce delivery times and improve customer satisfaction.

+### Sales Performance Actions:
+1. **Prepare for Sales Growth:**
+   - Scale operations to accommodate the projected sales growth of over **$5M next year**.
+2. **Monitor Pricing Strategies:**
+   - Leverage pricing trends to maximize sales, particularly during periods of price decreases.

+Each actionable insight is supported by detailed charts and calculations in the respective sheets of the Excel file.

+---

 ## Interactive Dashboard

 The Excel file includes a dashboard with buttons linking to individual sheets for each analysis.
 Each sheet contains: